InnerSourceCommons/InnerSourcePatterns/review-committee.md

    adopted to the required extent.
 As a result, the benefits of InnerSource will not be realized.

-## Problem

-- Managers either reject or micro manage the InnerSource initiative.
-As a result, the benefits of InnerSource can not be realized.
-InnerSource is discredited.

-## Sketch (optional)

 ## Solution

-- Establish a review committee to convene regularly (e. g. twice a year).
-The review committee has the authority to make the decision to approve and fund InnerSource projects based on data presented by the respective project.
+- Establish a review committee comprised of senior managers of all business units which participate in the InnerSource initiative.
+- The review committee members are given the authority to decide as a group which InnerSource projects will receive support in general and funding in particular.
+- Applicants can be elected by review committee members before meetings to present their proposed InnerSource project during review committee meetings for consideration.
+- Leaders of InnerSource projects currently funded by the review committee are obliged to report on the status of their project during every review committee meeting.
+- Review committee members are obliged to provide constructive feedback to both new applicants and current project leaders during review committee meetings.
 - Every InnerSource project is to be given the chance to react to feedback received on one session of the review committee until the next session in order to avoid shutting down the project prematurely.
-- An InnerSource project can also present the motion to be shut down on its own initiative a review committee.
+- An InnerSource project leader can also present the motion to be shut down on its own initiative on a review committee.
 The review committee then has to decide whether or not the business units using the software need to be given time to put measures in place to ensure that development and/or maintenance of the codebase continues until an alternative solution to development by the InnerSource community is found (if business relevant or mission critical).
+- The review committee should convene regularly.
+A cadence of two meetings per year has proven successful.

 ## Resulting Context

 - Managers get to apply a known tool in their toolbox to InnerSource in order to get the required amount of information about and control over the inner workings of the InnerSource initiative.
-This familiarity helps convince them to sign off on the initiative.
+This familiarity helps convince them to sign off on the initiative and grant the required degree of freedom for InnerSource projects.
 - Developers can still self organise to a sufficient degree.
 Micro management does not happen because the review committee convenes rather infrequently.